-The dialogue about body image and disordered eating emerges with most of my patients.
-What I am noticing is the shame around talking about this has lifted.
+Body image and disordered eating emerges with many of my patients.
+What I am noticing is the shame around it about this has lifted.
 How refreshing!
-A study showed that online conversations around orthorexia support people to find their way back to healthy eating.
-Information and social support are key to being at ease in your skin.
+A study showed that people find support for orthorexia online.
+Talking about the disorder helps people find their way back to healthy eating.
+Social support is key to being at ease in your skin.

-It helps to understand that a restricted or special diet is not the end goal.
-With an immune response we can know within a month or less what foods are causing irritation.
+Information helps too.
+A restricted or special diet is not the end goal.
+With an elimination diet we can know within a month which foods are causing a problem.
 Usually there are just one or two.
 Once removed the body’s resilience kicks it up and deeper healing can happen.

 Food is an important part of social connection.
-The health benefits of feeling relaxed and connected to a community are as important, maybe even more so, than what you put in your body.
+The health benefits of feeling relaxed and connected to a community are as important.
+This can be even more important, at times, than what you eat.

 Women Know Their Bodies

 Establishing trust with my patients is important.
-Many people have had negative experiences in the medical system where their wishes weren’t heard or respected.
-Yesterday I had a young person explain that her gynaecologist wouldn’t offer a diagnostic procedure if she wouldn’t first take oral contraceptives (OCP).
+Many people have had negative experiences in the medical system.
+Their power or wishes weren’t heard or respected.
+Yesterday I had a young person explain that her gynaecologist wouldn’t offer a diagnostic procedure if she didn’t first take oral contraceptives (OCP).
 She knows that the OCP has negative health consequences for her.
 No other option was offered.
+She left feeling defeated.

 Having options and feeling heard are crucial aspects of mental health and well-being.
 Another patient explained to me that she can’t change her diet for various reasons.
 I understand why.
-When I asked her why she was feeling better she shared that she had tried a few of the suggestions we talked about.
-Its incredible how a few small changes can help so much.
+Later I asked her why she was feeling better.
+She shared that she had tried a few of the suggestions we had talked about.
+It was going ok and the results felt good.